Washington State Prison

 Washington State Prison is located in Davisboro in Washington County, Georgia.
 It is a facility for a maximum of 1548 adult male inmates at minimum and medium security.
 It is a part of the Georgia Department of Corrections.

 The Washington State Prison is not to be confused with the Washington State Penitentiary, located in Walla Walla in the state of Washington.

+In January 2026, the prison was placed on lockdown when four inmates were killed, 12 inmates hospitalized, and one guard was injured due to inmates apparently fighting among themselves.